Reality Ends Here: History

 The first formal season of the game began in 2011.
 Before this, students played with rules passed down from previous years that were frequently changed or discarded.
 Season 1 of Reality Ends Here included 150 participants who submitted a total of 120 projects.
 Though there were instances of "severe competitiveness", the game was ultimately deemed a success, leading to a second season being run the following year.
 The game's second season, run in 2012, generated over 190 projects created by over 170 participants.
 The third season broke previous records with a final count of 251 projects created by 191 players, though unlike other years, 2013 was marked by a lack of teams and instead by a core group of highly prolific creators who periodically collaborated as a large group on projects like the UNI School of Bollywood Arts, a crowdfunded transmedia franchise that is "likely the largest and most complex project to have emerged from the game."

-The winners of the first season were Will Merrick, Will Cherry, Margaret Admire and Dylan Visvikis.
-The winners of the second season were Amy Suto, Ilan Benjamin, Alex Tranquada, Ryan Lee and Austin Kilgore.
-There have been eight confirmed seasons.